-^{} Allist sponsor; Pursuant to InnoCare clinical collaboration agreement; 1L: First Line Therapy; 2L+: Second line or greater therapy; ^ Gated future planned study in 1L
+^{} Allist sponsor; Pursuant to InnoCare clinical collaboration agreement; 1L: First-Line Therapy; 2L+: Second-line or greater therapy; ^ Future planned cohort in 1L dependent on positive proof of concept in the 2L+ cohort.

-FURVENT - Our Ongoing Phase 3 Clinical Trial in First-Line Non-Squamous Locally Advanced or Metastatic EGFRm NSCLC Patients with Exon 20 Insertion Mutations
+FURVENT - Our Ongoing Phase 3 Clinical Trial in First-Line Non-Squamous Locally Advanced or Metastatic EGFRm NSCLC Patients with Exon 20 Insertion Mutations insertion mutations being conducted jointly with Allist.

-We are currently enrolling patients in FURVENT, a global, pivotal Phase 3 clinical trial of furmonertinib in first-line non-squamous locally advanced or metastatic NSCLC patients with exon 20 insertion mutations being conducted jointly with Allist.
 Our FURVENT clinical trial is designed to assess the safety and efficacy of furmonertinib administered at either 160 mg or 240 mg, once-daily as compared to platinum-based chemotherapy with pemetrexed, the current first-line standard of care.
 The primary endpoint of this study is PFS.
 We plan to enroll 375 patients globally, including from sites in the United States, Europe and certain Asian countries including China.
 We expect topline data from our FURVENT clinical trial in